 Continue to feed the starter daily to keep strengthening it. somewhere between day 7 and day 14 it should be getting strong enough to raise bread.
 The bread will not raise as well as it will after 30 days of strengthening but you are at the gates of success.

-The final test of a starter is will it float?
+The final test of a starter: Does it double after feeding?

+While not as reliable as the doubling I use it before I bake and always have good results.
 Put a teaspoon of starter into a glass of room temperature water.
 If it floats, it's ready to use.
-If it sinks or almost floats.
-Feed it again and give it another day.
+If it sinks or almost floats; Feed it again and give it another few hours and retest.
+It may take up to a day.

 Maintain your starter: